hardyoyo/RodmanPottingerCookbook/recipes/PestoSauce.md

 This makes for a lightning-fast dinner, and is a very common meal at our house.

-When our kids were young, we called this "Dad's famous Pasta."
+When our kids were young, we called this “Dad’s famous Pasta.”

 \label{pesto-sauce}